georchestra/georchestra/docs/admin_guide/rights_management/index.en.md

-# Managing access rights in geOrchestra
+# Managing global access rights in geOrchestra

 Please read first the section of the admin guide called "[Managing users and access rights in geOrchestra](../users_management/index.md)" to understand how geOrchestra uses the concepts of user, organization and roles.